-Group 5 and a subset of Group 4 and 6: We will give you a thermometer, tape measure and an E-diary account to record all your symptoms and your temperature every day for 7 days after vaccination.
+Group 1 and 7: We will give you a thermometer, tape measure and an E-diary account to record all your symptoms and your temperature every day for 7 days after vaccination.

-Group 5: After these 7 days we will ask you to record if you feel unwell or take any medications over the next 3 weeks.
+Group 1 and 7: After these 7 days we will ask you to record if you feel unwell or take any medications over the next 3 weeks.
 The research staff will monitor the E-Diary and may phone you to ask for more information.
 You will also be asked to record in the diary any serious medical illnesses or hospital visits you may have over the course of the study.

-Paracetamol - Group 4 and 6 only
+Paracetamol - Group 9 only

-If you are in group 4 or 6 we will ask you to take paracetamol for 24 hours after the vaccination.
+If you are in group 9, we will ask you to take paracetamol for 24 hours after the vaccination.
 Paracetamol can reduce fever and pain after vaccination.
 If you have been asked to complete a diary there will be space to record the time you took the paracetamol.